Akshit-Vats/autism-prediction-ml/README.md

 The dataset contains features such as:
 - Age, gender, family history
 - Behavioral screening test scores
 - Yes/No answers to key diagnostic questions

-*(You can add dataset source if public)*
+The dataset is included in the `data/` folder for easy access.

 ## 🛠️ Tech Stack
-- Python (NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn)
+- Python (NumPy, Pandas, Scikit-learn, Matplotlib, Seaborn, XGBoost, Imbalanced-Learn (SMOTE),)
 - Jupyter Notebook

 ## 📊 Model Performance